lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/lo2s.md

 The amount mainly scales with the number of processes spawned by the traced application.
 For each processes, there is a fixed-sized buffer.
 This should be fine for a typical HPC application, but can lead to extreme cases there the buffers are orders of magnitude larger than the resulting trace.
-For instance, recording a CMake run, which spawns hundres of processes, each running only for a few milliseconds, leaving each buffer almost empty.
+For instance, recording a CMake run, which spawns hundreds of processes, each running only for a few milliseconds, leaving each buffer almost empty.
 Still, the buffers needs to be allocated and thus require a lot of memory.